Hornnes Municipality

-Hornnes is a former municipality in the old Aust-Agder county in Norway.
-Hornnes was located in what is now the present-day municipality of Evje og Hornnes in the traditional district of Setesdal in Agder county.
-The 378 km2 municipality of Hornnes existed from 1886 until 1960.
-The administrative centre was the village of Hornnes where the Hornnes Church is located.
+Hornnes is a former municipality in the old Aust-Agder county, Norway.
+The 381 km2 municipality existed from 1886 until its dissolution in 1960.
+The area is now part of Evje og Hornnes Municipality in the traditional district of Setesdal in Agder county.
+The administrative centre was the village of Hornnes where Hornnes Church is located.
+Other villages in the municipality included Dåsnesmoen, Kjetså, Moi, and Øvre Dåsvatn.